 Drink plenty of water

 Sometimes, when you feel hungry, you might just be thirsty.
-Drinking water can help you reduce your urge to snack on unhealthy foods.
-As a starting point, try to drink at least eight glasses of water per day.
+Drinking water may help you reduce your urge to snack on unhealthy foods.1,2 As a starting point, try to drink at least eight glasses of water per day and even better if you consume it prior to meals.
 If you want to add some flavour to your water, you can infuse it with fruit or herbs, like lemon or mint.
-(1)